 Do I need to bring anything with me?

-Under normal circumstances the studio has all the equipment you need, however where possible during Coronavirus, bring your own equipment.
-Ideally Mat, Bolster, Block as a minimum and ideally two blocks as well.
+The studio has all the equipment you need, however you are welcome to bring your own equipment.
+Mat, Bolster, Block as a minimum and ideally two blocks as well.

-I also recommend some water, a blanket or shawl to cover up during laying postures/relaxation.
+I also recommend bringing some water, a blanket or shawl to cover up during laying postures/relaxation.

 If its for your first class, or you are a visitor, don’t fret I can safely lend most necessary equipment.